plesk/ext-siwecos/README.md

 **How to use the SIWECOS - Website Security Scanner extension?**

 The extension adds a custom icon in the domain overview "Websites & Domains" for each domain.
-With a click on this button, the extension triggers a live scan, and the domain is tested thoroughly by the SIWCOS scanner applying many security rules.
+With a click on this button, the extension triggers a live scan, and the domain is tested thoroughly by the SIWECOS scanner applying many security rules.
 Once the scan has been performed completely, a detailed result page with all tested rules and many security tips is loaded.

 ### Need more information?